Exhaustive search for optimal molecular geometries using imaginary-time evolution on a quantum computer: Introduction

-The second approaches are based on the forces acting on nuclei within the Born--Oppenheimer (BO) approximation.
-Such an optimization procedure for a target molecule is performed by calculating not only the total energy but also the forces acting on the constituent nuclei.
-More precisely, the procedure usually calculates the Hellmann--Feynman forces\cite{bib:32} and, if necessary, the Pulay forces\cite{bib:5743} for compensating the incompleteness of adopted basis set.
-These forces can be calculated with only small additional computational resources for the total-energy calculation.
-The nuclear positions are updated iteratively according to the forces until convergence.
-The steepest-descent method and the conjugate-gradient method are the force-based approaches in the simplest forms.
-The updating process in these methods, however, is not parallelizable in principle.
-In addition, the search is prone to get stuck in a local minimum on the energy surface.
-Various elaborate force-based approaches have been proposed so far to achieve efficient and robust optimization of molecular geometries.
-For details, see, e.g., Ref.~\cite{bib:5742}.
+The force-based approach is based on the forces acting on the nuclei within the Born--Oppenheimer (BO) approximation.
+This optimization procedure for a target molecule is performed by calculating the total energy and forces acting on the constituent nuclei.
+More precisely, the procedure typically calculates the Hellmann--Feynman forces \cite{bib:32}.
+If necessary, the Pulay forces are calculated to compensate for the incompleteness of the adopted basis set \cite{bib:5743}.
+These forces can be calculated using only a small amount of additional computational resources for the total-energy calculation.
+The nuclear positions are iteratively updated until convergence according to the forces.
+The steepest-descent and conjugate-gradient methods are force-based approaches in the simplest forms.
+However, the updating process used in these methods is not parallelizable in principle.
+In addition, the search is prone to becoming stuck in a local minimum on the energy surface.
+Various elaborate force-based approaches have been proposed to achieve the efficient and robust optimization of molecular geometries.
+For details, refer to Ref. \cite{bib:5742}.